GreyHak/dsp-drone-clearing/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-drone-clearing) under the BSD 3 clause license.

 ## Change Log
+### v1.2.11
+ - Ability to enable/disable clearing of the space capsule separately from stones.
+This is important when using the CollectResources=false setting so key early-game resources aren't lost.
+ - Greater configurability as to which planet types to enable clearing on.
 ### v1.2.10
  - Bug fix to progress circle not clearing when drone tasking is cancelled.
 ### v1.2.9